jnnfrwht14/Module6_API/README.md

 # Module6_API
-# Please find the WeatherPy and VacationPy linear regressionanalysis and summary included in this API challenge.
+# Please find the WeatherPy and VacationPy linear regression analysis and summary included in this API challenge.

 # Resources and guidance used for this challenge are located in the resources_guidance.txt.